YesCT/business-applications/README.md

 ## Goal

 Note:
-- I was thinking about this keynote.
+- I was thinking about a keynote.
 - I thought about the different kinds of people that would hear it.
 - The variety experience with Drupal you all have,
 - the variety of ways you interact with Drupal